weavermarquez/agent-o-rama/examples/java/basic/README.md

 Demonstrates the three built-in evaluator builders (aor/llm-judge, aor/conciseness, aor/f1-score) for evaluating agent performance.

 ### RamaModuleAgent
-Shows how to implement a Rama module directly (not extending AgentsModule) to access full Rama features like depots and stream processing alongside agents.
+Shows how to implement a Rama module directly (not extending AgentModule) to access full Rama features like depots and stream processing alongside agents.

 ## Overview

 These examples show how to:
-- Define agent modules extending `AgentsModule`
+- Define agent modules extending `AgentModule`
 - Create single and multi-node agent topologies
 - Implement node functions using `RamaVoidFunction2` and `RamaVoidFunction3`
 - Use `emit()` to pass data between nodes